globalcitizen/lxc-gentoo/README.md

 file suitable for initializing a Gentoo guest within an LXC (Linux Containers) environment.

+Typical startup time on modern hardware (even without an SSD) is under half a second, and as hardware detection and kernel bootstrapping is not required, the init process is largely
+IO bound.

 Usage
 -----
 While normally run interactively, the script also